 DOCUMENTARY WEDDING PHOTOGRAPHY

-The wedding cake: The wedding cake was traditionally a good luck token and centuries ago when sugar wasn’t available, it was made of bread or pastry.
+The wedding cake: Traditionally a wedding cake comprises several tiers of white frosted fruitcake with some form of decoration although centuries ago when sugar wasn’t available, it was made of bread or pastry.

 To check my availability or arrange to meet over a drink and cake, please contact me here.